 A number of cost adjustors are used in various combinations against each function.
 These allow the Commission to take account of the particular characteristics of individual councils which impact on the cost of service provision on a comparable basis.

 Information on each cost adjustor, and spreadsheets showing the calculation of each cost adjustor are provided below, as well as two general documents relating to cost adjustors.

 A councils standardised rate revenue, is calculated for each council by multiplying its valuation base by the average rate across all Victorian councils over three years.
 Revenue raising capacity is calculated separately for each of the three major property classes (residential, commercial/industrial/other and farm) using a three year average of valuation data.
-Revenue in lieu of rates received by some councils are included in the calculation.
+Revenue in lieu of rates received by some councils, is added to the calculation.

 A council's relative capacity to raise revenue from user fees and charges, or standardised fees and charges revenue, also forms part of the calculation of standardised revenue.